 (1862 - 1865), near Loveland

-Located four miles west of town at Buckhorn and Dry Creeks, this was a settler's stone fort built by Mariano Modina.
-In 1862 it became a fortified stage station (Namaqua Station) on the Overland Mail Route.
+Located three or four miles west of town along the north bank of the Big Thompson River at Buckhorn and Dry Creeks (at Miravalle), this was a settler's stone fort built by Mariano Medina, who first settled here in 1858 in a log cabin.
+In 1862 the fort became a fortified stage station (Big Thompson Station or Namaqua Station) on the Overland Mail Route.
 Most of the remaining buildings burned down in 1936.
-Monument (1931) located west of town on Namaqua Street at entrance to Namaqua Park.
+A monument (1931) is located west of town on Namaqua Street at entrance to Namaqua Park.

 Fort St. Vrain